V4Fire/Core/src/core/prelude/types/README.md

 # core/prelude/types

-This modules extends the Object constructor with extra methods for checking types.
+This modules extends the Object constructor with extra methods to check data types.

 ```
 Object.isPlainObject({}); // true